samratkar/samratkar.github.io/_posts/concepts/vizuara-genai/build-llm-scratch/notes/2025-02-1-blfs-4-tokens.md

 ---
 layout: mermaid
 type: concept
-title: "The art of tokenization"
+title: "LLM from scratch : session 3,4 - The art of tokenization"
 date: 2024-02-02
 tags: introduction to LLM
 book: build llm from scratch